Running your first simulation

 Running Gaussino

-file is ready you can test running Gaussino!
+Once your your_gaussino_options.py file is ready you can test running Gaussino!

 ./build.x86_64_v2-centos7-gcc11-opt/run gaudirun.py your_gaussino_options.py